Wilson's disease: Liver disease

-Liver disease may present itself as tiredness, jaundice, increased bleeding tendency or confusion (due to hepatic encephalopathy) and portal hypertension.
-The latter, a condition in which the pressure in the portal vein is markedly increased, leads to esophageal varices, blood vessels in the esophagus that may bleed in a life-threatening fashion, as well as enlargement of the spleen (splenomegaly) and accumulation of fluid in the abdominal cavity (ascites).
+Liver disease may present itself as tiredness, jaundice, increased bleeding tendency or confusion (due to hepatic encephalopathy), and portal hypertension.
+The last, a condition in which the pressure in the portal vein is markedly increased, leads to esophageal varices (distended veins in the esophagus that may bleed in a life-threatening fashion) as well as enlargement of the spleen (splenomegaly) and accumulation of fluid in the abdominal cavity (ascites).
 On examination, signs of chronic liver disease such as spider angiomata (small distended blood vessels, usually on the chest) may be observed.
-Chronic active hepatitis has caused cirrhosis of the liver in most by the time they develop symptoms.
-While most people with cirrhosis have an increased risk of hepatocellular carcinoma (liver cancer), this risk is relatively very low in Wilson's disease.
+Chronic active hepatitis has already caused cirrhosis of the liver in most patients by the time they develop symptoms.
+While most people with cirrhosis have an increased risk of hepatocellular carcinoma (liver cancer), this risk is relatively low in Wilson's disease.

-About 5% of all people are diagnosed only when they develop fulminant acute liver failure, often in the context of a hemolytic anemia (anemia due to the destruction of red blood cells).
+About 5% of all people are diagnosed only when they develop fulminant acute liver failure, often in the context of hemolytic anemia (anemia due to the destruction of red blood cells).
 This leads to abnormalities in protein production (identified by deranged coagulation) and metabolism by the liver.
-The deranged protein metabolism leads to the accumulation of waste products such as ammonia in the bloodstream.
-When these irritate the brain, the person develops hepatic encephalopathy (confusion, coma, seizures and finally life-threatening swelling of the brain).
+The deranged protein metabolism leads to the accumulation of waste products, such as ammonia, in the bloodstream.
+When these irritate the brain, patients develop hepatic encephalopathy – a serious condition that causes confusion, coma, seizures and, finally, life-threatening swelling of the brain).

 Neuropsychiatric symptoms

-About half of the people with Wilson's disease have neurological or psychiatric symptoms.
+About half of people with Wilson's disease have neurological or psychiatric symptoms.
 Most initially have mild cognitive deterioration and clumsiness, as well as changes in behavior.
-Specific neurological symptoms usually then follow, often in the form of parkinsonism (cogwheel rigidity, bradykinesia or slowed movements and a lack of balance are the most common parkinsonian features) with or without a typical hand tremor, masked facial expressions, slurred speech, ataxia (lack of coordination) or dystonia (twisting and repetitive movements of part of the body).
+Specific neurological symptoms usually then follow, often in the form of parkinsonism (lead-pipe or cogwheel rigidity, bradykinesia, and postural instability) with or without a typical hand tremor, masked facial expressions, slurred speech, ataxia (lack of coordination), or dystonia (twisting and repetitive movements of part of the body).
 Seizures and migraine appear to be more common in Wilson's disease.
 A characteristic tremor described as "wing-beating tremor" is encountered in many people with Wilson's; this is absent at rest but can be provoked by abducting the arms and flexing the elbows toward the midline.

-Cognition can also be affected in Wilson's disease.
-This comes in two, not mutually exclusive, categories: frontal lobe disorder (may present as impulsivity, impaired judgement, promiscuity, apathy and executive dysfunction with poor planning and decision making) and subcortical dementia (may present as slow thinking, memory loss and executive dysfunction, without signs of aphasia, apraxia or agnosia).
-It is suggested that these cognitive involvements are related and closely linked to psychiatric manifestations of the disease.
+Cognition can also be affected in Wilson's disease, in two non-mutually exclusive categories: frontal lobe disorder (may present as impulsivity, impaired judgement, promiscuity, apathy, and executive dysfunction with poor planning and decision-making) and subcortical dementia (may present as slow thinking, memory loss, and executive dysfunction, without signs of aphasia, apraxia, or agnosia).
+These cognitive involvements are thought to be related and closely linked to psychiatric manifestations of the disease.

 Psychiatric problems due to Wilson's disease may include behavioral changes, depression, anxiety disorders, and psychosis.
 Psychiatric symptoms are commonly seen in conjunction with neurological symptoms and are rarely manifested on their own.
 These symptoms are often poorly defined and can sometimes be attributed to other causes.
 Because of this, diagnosis of Wilson's disease is rarely made when only psychiatric symptoms are present.